cucumber-attic/website/apps/dynamic/views/_posts/far-from-the-mobbing-crowd.md

 So what do we do with the afternoons?
 Well we've got a business to run.
 It might be things like tweaking the website.
 We need to deal with email, take sales calls, write sales proposals.
 It's really the chance for us to work independently, to give us a break from that intensity of all sharing a computer and working together at the same time.
 Sometimes we'll do solo work on the product too.
 There'll be a refactoring that we noticed, that we're going to go and tackle.
 We'll create a pull request that the mob can review in the morning.

 That space is really important.
 Four hours in the morning feels about the natural amount of work that we can run at.
-Because the mob runs pretty fast, actually, makes a lot of decisions very quickly.
+Because the mob runs pretty fast, actually, it makes a lot of decisions very quickly.
 And after four hours it's not exactly that the mob's run out of energy, it's more that you've run out of enough certainty, that you could actually productively continue to grind thorough problems.
 You need a bit of space to ponder on things, experiment with things, do a bit of divergent thinking.

 Mostly, what the mob are doing is converging.
 The mob are building code, working code, but that's got to be fed with sufficient good ideas that have come from that divergent thinking and I think that divergent thinking is something that you often do need to do in private.
 Not always, but it's definitely something that some of us need private time to do.

 ## Can't decide?
 Do both

 Occasionally, the mob gets stuck.
 There's a problem we haven't come across before, and nobody really knows what to do.
 How are we going to move on?
-Sandy Mets once told me that where conversations are going round and round in circles and it's an indicator that there's not enough information in the room.
-What we do at that point is something called Set-based problem solving.
+Sandy Metz once told me that when conversations are going round and round in circles and it's an indicator that there's not enough information in the room.
+What we do at that point is something called set-based problem solving.

 Instead of arguing about which one is best, we'll list out all the various options, the things we need to try and find out more about.
-Then we'll split up into pairs or small groups, go away and spend a time-boxed period - maybe half an hour, or an hour writing some throwaway code to explore that option.
+Then we'll split up into pairs or small groups, go away and spend a time-boxed period - maybe half an hour, or an hour - writing some throwaway code to explore that option.

 We bring the results back to the mob, and share what we've learned.
 And the really interesting thing about this is, every single time we've done this, none of the options that we've investigated alone are the best solution.
 We all bring new information into the conversation, and we end up with something better than any of the ideas we had originally.